What Makes You a High-Risk Driver?

 Maintain a Clean Driving Record

 Avoid all violations for the next three to five years.
 This single factor matters most for returning to standard rates.
-Every year without tickets or accidents improves your risk profile and unlocks better insurance options.
+DUI rate surcharges peak in the first 1–3 years and decline significantly by year five, while speeding surcharges typically fade after three years of violation-free driving.

 Complete a defensive driving course when available.
 Completing a certified course can reduce your premiums by 5–15% depending on the insurer and state.
 These courses typically cost $20–$50 and demonstrate a commitment to safer driving.
 Note that some insurers require a clean record for three or more years before the defensive driving discount applies, so confirm eligibility with your carrier first.